Working with files and directories

 echocommand simply prints out a text you specify.
 Try it out:

-You can also specify a variable, for instance
+You can also specify a variable.
+First type

-echo "$NAME is a fantastic library carpentry student".
+echo "$NAME is a fantastic library carpentry student"and hit enter.
 What happens?

 You can combine both text and normal shell commands using